marc-hanheide/cogx/scenarios/cdsr/trunk/README.txt

 pbuf.lib = /usr/share/java/protobuf.jar
 spread.daemon = /usr/local/sbin/spread

-The use ant as described.
+Then use ant as described.

 For LISP